learndiary/barna-df/fbi.genome.simulator/src/main/resources/README.txt

 your platform:

-sim.bat     Windows
+flux.bat     Windows

-sim.sh      UNIX clones
+flux         UNIX clones and Mac OS X

-sim.command Mac OSX

 * If you just want to play around, start the graphical user interface with